-After completion of the above courses and meeting the experience requirements, an applicant must receive a passing grade of 70 points on a comprehensive examination.
-The five-hour examination covers all the material in the four courses listed above and the knowledge that should be familiar to an individual qualified to be an assessor in a small to medium size Connecticut municipality.
-(See pages 6-9 for course outlines.)
+After completion of both the education and experience requirements, an applicant must receive a passing score of 70 points on the comprehensive examination.
+This comprehensive five-hour examination covers all the material in the five courses listed above as well as questions drawn from the knowledge and information base that should be familiar to an individual qualified to be an assessor in a small to medium size Connecticut municipality.